Telecommunication-Telemedia-Assessment/sophoappeal_rule_prediction/README.md

 * `predict.py` and
 * `predict_all.sh` that demonstrates for the best two models and for both rules the usage.

+# Image Annotations
+In one of the evaluation experiment the AVT Image DB has been used (see [AVT Image DB](https://github.com/Telecommunication-Telemedia-Assessment/image_compression)), annotations regarding image simplicity and rule of thirds can be found in the folder [evaluation/data/avt_image_db/annotations/](evaluation/data/avt_image_db/annotations/).

 ## Acknowledgments
-If you use this software in your research, please include a link to the repository and reference the following paper.
+If you use this software, data or models in your research, please include a link to the repository and reference the following paper.

 ```
 @inproceedings{goering2021rules,